 HTML littered with utility class names isn’t for everyone, but I don’t mind it.
 It’s just not the hill I’m gonna die on.
 The speed and ease with which it allows one to create and update designs is great.
 As an added bonus, every Tailwind CSS project doesn’t look the same just because of the shared design system approach.
 You can customize Tailwind CSS extensively to communicate the look and feel you’d like.
 Just try not to use Inter as your primary typeface.

 Given the manner in which Jekyll processes site contents, throwing Tailwind CSS

-into the mix leads to reload times in excess of five seconds.
+into the mix used to lead to reload times in excess of five seconds.

 (For save-triggered reloads, use the

 That could be a bit of a drag on development.